 BLOOD and AIRBORNE PATHOGENS

 Students enrolled in category I and II programs at Atlanta Technical College will be performing tasks in which there is a normal occurrence for exposure to blood, other potentially infectious body materials, and airborne pathogens.
 These tasks will be performed in the classroom, laboratory, and clinical sites.
+For additional information, contact the program director.

 - Must be 18 years of age.